Waterflossers Have it Over Traditional Floss

 How Much Waste?

-Maybe you have already started making your own toothpaste
+Maybe you have already started making your own homemade toothpaste

 reports, “Close to 3 million miles of dental floss is purchased in the United States every year.”
 Add that to all the other families around the world and you have some major trash clogging the landfills.
 While most would think that floss is biodegradable, many have added waxes and chemicals making them detrimental to the environment.
 Yes, they are fit for human consumption but that doesn’t always mean they are healthy for Mother Earth.
 Some are made with the same chemicals found in Teflon, the stuff used to make non-stick cooking pans.
 Once the floss finds its way into landfills it is easy for animals to become entangled in the floss or become sick after ingesting the string.